 You are much more than your symptoms; your story is unique to you.
 I trust that as we meet together we will come to understand the obstacles you face and find the way forward to the life you want.

 What does a typical first session look like?

 In the first session we'll create a clear picture of the struggle you're experiencing.
 I start by asking about what brings you in.
 I believe it's important to have a good fit with your therapist, and I hope we get a sense about this as we meet and talk together.
 By the end of the session I hope we come away with a clear sense of what therapy will look like and what our general goals are.

 My fee is $250 per session.
 I am not contracted with any insurance companies, but can offer a superbill for out-of-network PPO coverage, which can be helpful for some clients.
 I reserve some low fee slots depending on availability and need.
 My psychological assistants are able to accommodate a lower fee as well.
 You can find more information about them in the "About" menu.

 How long will I be in therapy before I see positive change?

 Second, true growth and healing is takes time.
-Why?
-Because often we’re dealing with core issues, traumas, and patterns that have existed for years, if not decades.
+Often we're dealing with core issues, traumas, and patterns that have existed for years, if not decades.
 Finding new ways of relating with and experiencing your world takes work.

-  To answer the question, after about 3 months of therapy, 1x/week, most of my clients have a much broader and clearer understanding of their core problem.
-By about 6 months they have begun to interact in their world in new ways.
-Growth after that will depend upon the nature of the client’s problem and consistency of treatment.
+After about 3 months of therapy, 1x/week, most of my clients have a much broader and clearer understanding of their core problem.
+By about 6 months they have begun to recognize themselves making core changes in their lives.
+Growth after that will depend upon the nature of the client's problem and consistency of treatment.
 However, I have some clients who, after a year of therapy, have experienced fundamental changes in the way they experience and relate to themselves and the world.
-It’s an amazing process to witness.
+It's an amazing process to witness.